 - Require the State Board of Education and Commissioner to conduct a concordance of national assessments for all grade levels including, but not limited to, SAT and ACT, of Florida's standards that districts may use in lieu of FSA. - Florida should not exceed the accountability requirements under the Every Student Succeeds Act (ESSA).
-Florida should use the new flexibility under ESSA to make the accountability system more equitable for all students and teachers. - The Legislature should not require Reduce high-stakes statewide assessments including End of Course exams that are required for graduation or promotion.
+Florida should use the new flexibility under ESSA to make the accountability system more equitable for all students and teachers. - The Legislature should not require high-stakes statewide assessments for graduation or promotion.